 They are normally polled horned but can be polled or horned polled.
 The base color is white and the fur can range from black, gray, and brown.
 The long fleece can be either wavy or crimped.
 They are mainly white with light brown and black markings around the face, legs, and back.

 They are medium-sized breeds but are not as big as some breeds of sheep.
 They stand around 36″ at the withers, and can weigh up to 150 lbs.
 A full-grown ewe can yield up to 5.5 pounds of wool.
 The weight of the fleece is downy and light, which is good for spinning and weaving.

 How to identify Kerry hill sheep?

 Kerry Hill sheep have broad foreheads, with straight horns.
-Their face is white with dark markings and the legs are white.
-They have long ears, a long neck, and a long body.
+Their face is white with dark markings and their legs are white.
+They have long ears, long necks, and a long bodies.
 Kerry Hill sheep feed on pasture grasses during the summer months and hay during the winter months.

 They are pretty good about staying away from poisonous plants but can be susceptible to fly strikes.
 They are hardy and resistant to parasites such as fly strikes, worms, or blackleg.

 Kerry hill sheep are mainly used for meat and wool.
 Kerry Hill sheep are a popular breed for meat and wool.
 They are good for home breeding and when raised under natural conditions, they represent little to no feed costs.
 The fleece of these sheep is very light, soft, and wavy, which makes it ideal for spinning, knitting, weaving, and felting.

 Kerry hill sheep are one of the healthiest breeds available today.
 Their meat is considered low in fat and high in marbling which makes it better than most other breeds.
 In the 1700s and 1800s, they were used to make beautiful clothing, such as wedding dresses and coats.